-Note: Complaints about staff conduct will not generally be handled under this complaints procedure.
-Complainants will be advised that any staff conduct complaints will be considered under staff disciplinary procedures, if appropriate, but outcomes will not be shared with them.
+Note: Complaints about staff conduct will not generally be handled under this Complaints Procedure.
+Complainants will be advised that any staff conduct complaints will be considered under staff disciplinary procedures, if appropriate, but outcomes will not be shared with the complainant.